 Method Description IAP2 level of engagement One-on-one discussions Discussions with individual landowners or community members.
-Consult Project briefings/ meetings Presentations and discussions with key stakeholder groups.
-Consult Advisory group meetings Community Engagement Committee (CEC) meetings Technical Reference Group (TRG) meetings Department of Transport (DTP) meetings Inform (CEC) Involve (TRG, DTP) Site tours/visits A forum for face to face discussions with project team and technical experts as required on site.
-Involve Webinars Online information session to provide information about the project and provide stakeholders and community with an opportunity to ask questions.
-Indicative topics for project webinar based on stakeholder and community feedback received to date include: - Project update - Landscape and visual impacts and mitigation/management - Ecology and biodiversity impacts and mitigation/management - Noise impacts and mitigation/management.
+Consult Project briefings / meetings Presentations and discussions with key stakeholder groups (see Appendix 2).
+Consult Advisory group meetings Community Engagement Committee (CEC) meetings Technical Reference Group (TRG) meetings Department of Transport (DTP) meetings Inform (CEC) Involve (TRG, DTP) Site tours / visits A forum for face-to-face discussions with Project team and technical experts as required on site.
+Involve Webinars Online information session to provide information about the Project and provide stakeholders and community with an opportunity to ask questions.
+Indicative topics for Project webinars based on stakeholder and community feedback received to date include: - Project update - Landscape and visual impacts and mitigation / management - Ecology and biodiversity impacts and mitigation / management - Noise impacts and mitigation / management.
 Inform TRG meetings Monthly meetings with the DTP convened TRG, in person and via online platform.
-At these meetings the proponent will provide TRG with feedback and input gathered from stakeholder engagement activities in the form of reports and presentations.
-Consult Dwelling visits/door- knocks Face to face visits and meetings with affected landowners Consult Landholder engagement Conversations (both in person and via phone) with affected landowners and project neighbours Consult Information/Drop-in sessions Public information sessions incorporating a series of displays or stations staffed by technical experts, engagement professionals or the project team.
-This method of engagement will be critical to inform community of the formal opportunities for them to input into the EES (scoping requirements and public exhibition).
-Indicative session topics; Session 1: EES scoping requirements Session 2: EES process and technical studies Session 3: project update Session 4: EES lodgement and public exhibition Inform Attendance at community events / pop-ups / schools Regular attendance at community events will allow the community to view displays of information about the project and have face-to-face discussion with representatives from the project team.
-Suggested events include farmers markets, agricultural and vintage shows in the Moyne and surrounding shires.
-Consult Partnerships/joint- projects and initiatives Engagement with community groups, industry and business organisations to achieved shared outcomes (for example industry forums and community sponsorship program).
-Involve Visualisation tools Innovative visualisation engagement tools will be available to stakeholder groups in a range of opportunities Consult Fieldwork/studies EES technical specialists conduct surveys and investigations on site to inform EES process.
-Inform
+At these meetings the proponent provides TRG with feedback and input gathered from stakeholder engagement activities in the form of reports and presentations.
+Consult Tailored landholder engagement One-on-one conversations (in person, at their properties, via phone) with affected landowners and Project neighbours.
+Consult Information / Drop-in sessions · I abile information sessions incorporating a series of displays of stations stations by Attendance at community events / pop-ups / schools community events / displays of information about the Project and have face-to-face discussion with Partnerships / joint projects and initiatives Visualisation tools Innovative visualisation engagement tools will be available to stakeholder groups in a range of opportunities Consult Fieldwork / studies EES technical specialists conduct surveys and investigations on site to inform EES process.
+The process of seeking access to properties to complete these studies provides an opportunity for engagement.
+The findings from the studies can be shared with interested community to provide more information about the Project.
+In addition, the specialists who complete the studies will be available at community sessions to answer further questions and / or provide more context.
+Inform Online engagement enables the Project team to engage hard to reach sections of the community, to provide a space for people who can't attend face to face forums and to provide a source of ongoing up to date information.
+This forum can be interactive at certain stages, provide opportunities for ongoing feedback, provide access to updates and other information and to be available when it suits the community.
+Online surveys are also used for feedback and sentiment analysis Inform / Consult

-Table 7 Proposed engagement tools and level of engagement
+Table 7 Proposed communication tools and level of engagement